gonzalezben81/aws-cloud-templates/docs/sshec2instances.md

 ### How to ssh between 2 ec2 instances

+The following instructions show you how to `ssh` between two different ec2 instances.
+The instances can be in the same VPC, different VPCs in the same account, or VPCs in different accounts.

+__Note: If the ec2 instances are in a different VPCs or different accounts you will want to setup the necessary infrastructure e.g. transit-gateway, vpc peering, security groups etc. to allow communication between the two ec2 instances__

 + Server One is the source

 + Server Two is the destination